nushratea/Project-Data/README.md

 Throughout my career, I have demonstrated a strong ability to manage and execute projects efficiently, deliver exceptional customer service, and lead teams toward achieving organizational goals.
 I can utilize data to uncover insights, streamline processes, and enhance operational efficiency.

-I am currently seeking opportunities to further develop my skills and make a meaningful contribution to an innovative and forward-thinking organization.
+I am currently seeking opportunities to develop my skills further and make a meaningful contribution to an innovative and forward-thinking organization.
 My goal is to leverage my analytical and technical expertise to drive impactful results and foster continuous growth.

 I look forward to hearing from you!

 P.S.
 Do check out my CV as it is uploaded.
-You can also request a copy via email.
+Please feel free to also request a copy through email.
 Due to privacy concerns, my LinkedIn profile was used in place of my CV.

 <b>Thank you, and hope that you have a great day!</b>

 <h2>Portfolio Projects</h2>

-<h4>Senior Web Development Project – <a>www.nushrateahmed.com</a></h4>
+<h4>Senior Web Development Project – <a href="www.nushrateahmed.com">www.nushrateahmed.com</a></h4>
 <ul>
   <li>Developed a responsive portfolio website showcasing personal projects using HTML, CSS, and JavaScript.</li>
   <li>Implemented smooth animations and interactive elements to enhance user experience.</li>
 </ul>

-<h4>WordPress Web Development Project - <a>https://a-travelers-diary.blog/</a></h4>
+<h4>WordPress Web Development Project - <a href="https://a-travelers-diary.blog/">https://a-travelers-diary.blog/</a></h4>
 <ul>
   <li>Developed a responsive portfolio using the WordPress platform and creative content.</li>
 </ul>